kishdubey/hippo/README.md

 hippo is available any and everys single time you need it.

 ##### Anonymity
-Most important of all none of the data is stored on the cloud.
+Most important of all you deleting your data is as easy as clicking a button.
 In fact, you do not even need to create an account to use hippo's services.
 Keep your therapy chats anonymous and secure.

 ## Contributors
 - [Afrah](https://github.com/aali179)